eyeem/Public-API/endpoints/users/GET_users_id_followers.md

 ***

-200 and and a dictionary containing limit, offset, total and an array of followers (users)
+200 and a dictionary containing limit, offset, total and an array of followers (users)

 [Errors](../../resources/errors.md#files)